-E-prescribing: sends prescriptions electronically to the pharmacist of your choice to avoid long waits and improve patient safety.
+E-prescribing: sends prescriptions electronically to the pharmacy of your choice to avoid long waits and improve patient safety.

-Our goal in care is to provide same or next day appointments between 8:00 am to 6:00 pm through the week and Saturdays from 8 am to 1 pm.
+Our goal in care is to provide same day or next day appointments between 7:00am and 6:00pm Monday-Friday, and Saturday from 8:00am to 1:00pm.

 LET US BECOME YOUR MEDICAL HOME.

-If you are switching to Blue Cross Blue Shield, please make sure you update your primary care provider.
+If you are switching to Blue Cross Blue Shield, please make sure you update your primary care provider to an EFFM provider.
 All of our providers are available to treat you under this new plan.
-For more details, please click the link below www.azblue.com
+For more details, please go to the following website www.azblue.com

 LATEST NEWS FROM OUR BLOG